Unidata/git-recipes/faq.md

 Q: How do I pull a remote branch into my local repository so that I can work on it?

 A: `git fetch` followed by `git checkout -b my-branch origin/my-branch`

+Q: How do I make git ignore mode changes (chmod)?

+A: From inside your git repo `git config core.filemode false`